Quansight-Labs/accessible-pygments/CONTRIBUTING.md

 ---

+### Visualize and debug your theme

-In order to see and debug your theme please add an entrypoint to it in the `setup.py` file found in the root of this repo,
+In order to see and debug your theme please re-install the package via,

 ```
-...

-  entry_points ={
-    "pygments.styles": [
-        "a11y-light = a11y_pygments.a11y_light.style:A11yLightStyle",
-        "a11y-dark = a11y_pygments.a11y_dark.style:A11yDarkStyle",
-        "my-theme = a11y_pygments.my_theme.style:MyTheme",
-        ]
-  },

-...
+pip install -e .
 ```

-Then, you will be able to add it to the list of themes in `run_tests.py` file,
+Then generate the html results,

 ```
-...

-themes = [
-    "a11y-light",
-    "a11y-dark",
-    "my-theme"
-    ]

-...
+python test/run_tests.py
 ```

-Afterwards, you will be able to run the tests and see the results of your new theme under `test/results` in html format.
+Afterwards, you will see the results of your new theme under `test/results/YOUR-THEME` in html format.

 ### Fill `README.md` file